jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/integration/conversionRule/conversionRuleInfo.rst

 | 4. wdExtensions:getMailboxUuidByAlias(String mailboxAlias)
 | Extension accepts alias name and returns mailboxUUID.
 Can be used to configure recipients in flow.
 Instead of mailboxAlias can be path to respective value in original document.

-| 5. wdExtensions:findEnvelopeUuidByField(String fieldName, String fieldValue)
+| 5. wdExtensions:findEnvelopeUuidByField(String templateUuid, String fieldName, String fieldValue)
-| Extension searches for a exact value in the field and returns envelopeUuid only if one envelope is found.
+| Extension searches for a exact value in the template field and returns envelopeUuid only if one envelope is found.

 | 6. wdExtensions:cancelEnvelope(String envelopeUuid, String reason)
 | Extension cancels the envelope in any status.
 Returns nothing (void)